MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/04-speech.md

     > **Tip**: The first time you open the chat playground, it may take a few minutes for the model to download.
 Subsequent downloads will be faster.

-1. When the model is ready, enter a prompt, such as `What is the capital of England?` and review the response.
+1. When the model is ready, enter a prompt, such as `What is the capital city of England?` and review the response.

 ## Use speech-to-text for voice recognition